TobiasGleiter/nextjs-template/README.md

 ### Storybook workflow

-To create a new component follow these steps:
+To create a new component, follow these steps:

-- Locate the `components/template` folder
+- Locate the `components/template` folder.
-- copy the e.g `base` folder
+- Copy the `base` folder (for example).
-- create new (superior) folder in components e.g. `modals`
+- Create a new parent folder within the `components` directory, e.g., `modals`.
-- paste the `base` folder into the new folder
+- Paste the previously copied `base` folder into the new `modals` folder.
-- change the names of the four files from `BaseTemplate` e.g. into `BaseModal`
+- Rename the four files inside the copied folder, replacing `BaseTemplate` with a new name like `BaseModal`.
-- replace all `BaseTemplate` words in the four files via search in folder and replace all (17 occurencies)
+- Use a search within the folder to replace all occurrences (17 instances) of `BaseTemplate` with the new name (e.g., `BaseModal`).
-- locate the file e.g. `BaseModal.stories.tsx` and change the at `title: 'templates/BaseTemplate'` the `templates` keyword in to the category name you like e.g. `title: 'modals/BaseModals'`
+- Find the file `BaseModal.stories.tsx` and modify the `title` field from `templates/BaseTemplate` to match your preferred category name, such as `modals/BaseModals`.

 ## Github and Husky

-There are three main rules created with husky:
+Husky is a tool that allows developers to automate tasks and enforce best practices by running scripts or commands at certain Git lifecycle events, such as before a commit (pre-commit), before a push (pre-push), or when a commit message is being created (commit-msg).
+These scripts can include actions like code linting, formatting checks, running tests, or any other custom tasks you want to perform before or after specific Git actions.
+Husky ensures that developers follow a consistent and high-quality development process.

-- commit-msg
+There are three main rules created with Husky:

-- pre-comit
+- `commit-msg`
-- pre-push
+- `pre-commit`
-  To handle errors before commit or push.
+- `pre-push`

-  The typical workflow with git is:
+To handle errors before commit or push, the typical git workflow is as follows:

-- `git add .` to add the current folders or `git add [filename | dir]` to add filename or dir directly.
+- Use `git add .` to add the current folders, or `git add [filename | dir]` to add a specific file or directory directly.
-- `git commit -m "[commit type]:[custom commit text]"` to commit.
-Commit types an be found under `commitlint.config.js`, e.g. `git commit -m "feat: created new base modal"`.
-Git commit will automaticly pre-check the code and check if the commit type is valid.
+- Employ `git commit -m "[commit type]:[custom commit text]"` for committing.
+You can find commit types listed in `commitlint.config.js`, for instance, `git commit -m "feat: created new base modal"`.
+Git commit will automatically pre-check the code and verify if the commit type is valid.
-- `git push` to push to the remote repository. git push will automaticly pre-build, only if success push.
+- Use `git push` to push changes to the remote repository.
+Git push will automatically pre-build, proceeding only if the push is successful.

-  The commit types can be found in the `commitlint.config.js`
+The available commit types can be found in the `commitlint.config.js`.

 ## ESLint and CommitLint

-ESLint and CommitLint settings can be found in `.eslintrc.json` and `commitlint.config.json`.
+ESLint and CommitLint settings can be located in `.eslintrc.json` and `commitlint.config.json`.

-If there is an "no-unused-vars" warning in commit/eslint you can underscore the variable until it is used.
+If you encounter a "no-unused-vars" warning in commit or ESLint, you can prefix the variable name with an underscore (`_`) until it is used.

 ## Folder structure